 How Much Does It Cost?

 When I checked the product website, 1 bottle of NootroBrain was costing $79.
 If people bought 2 bottles for $237, they would get a free bottle.
 If they bought 3 bottles for $395, they would get 2 bottles free.
-Personally, I think that's a lot of money, especially when considering that the 2 ingredients with most of the research ―Bacopa Monnieri and CDP-Choline ―cost a lot less.
+Personally, I think that's a lot of money.

 Nootrobrain vs. Procera AVH

-The same is true for comparisons between Nootrobrain and Focus Factor (click to see my review on that product).
+The same is true for comparisons between Nootrobrain and Focus Factor (click to see review).

 How To Return NooTroBrain